Building a sentiment classification model

 Abinaya Jayaprakash

 Srilankan living in Berlin.
-Mathematics master student at Freie Universitat.
+Graduate Trainee - Technology at Deutsche Bank.
 Interested in Data science & Machine Learning